Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Introduction

-To comprehensively evaluate the CXR interpretation capabilities of open-source FMs across both general and medical-specific domains, we developed XrayBench (as shown in Fig.\ref{fig_arc}b), a multimodal evaluation framework comprising 14.2K carefully curated samples.
-This benchmark systematically assesses model performance on two clinically critical tasks: report generation (including both findings and impression sections), and VQA, utilizing data from four diverse medical imaging datasets.
-To assess the quality of the final output, conventional NLG-based metrics and fact-based evaluation are utilized.
-Besides, an LLM-as-judge evaluation framework for comprehensive performance analysis, namely Report Arena, is introduced to assess paired outputs from competing models on report generation tasks.
+To comprehensively evaluate the CXR interpretation capabilities of open-source FMs across both general and medical-specific domains, we develop \textbf{XrayBench} (as shown in Fig.~\ref{fig_bench}, including internal and external data), a multimodal evaluation framework comprising 16.3K carefully curated samples.
+It systematically assesses model performance on two internal clinical tasks: report generation (findings and impression sections), and VQA.
+To assess the quality of the final output, conventional natural language generation (NLG)-based metrics and fact-based evaluation are utilized.
+Besides, an LLM-as-judge evaluation framework for comprehensive performance analysis, namely \textbf{Report Arena}, is introduced to assess paired outputs from competing models on report generation tasks.
+The CXR14~\cite{wang2017chestx} dataset is employed as external diagnostic data.
+The overall results are shown in Fig~\ref{fig_intro2}.
 Additionally, CXR experts conduct a comprehensive evaluation of the reasoning process.
-We have three key observations from the experiment results: (1) On automated metrics for both report generation (NLG-based metrics like BLEU, METEOR and ROUGE-L, and fact-based metrics like F1-RadGraph~\cite{DBLP:conf/nips/JainASTDBC0LNLR21} and F1-CheXbert~\cite{smit2020combining}) and VQA (accuracy), \oursreasoning outperforms state-of-the-art open-source FMs in both general and medical domains, achieving 31.32\% and 57.75\% higher than MedGemma~\cite{medgemma-hf} on report generation and VQA tasks, respectively; (2) We implement an LLM-as-judge evaluation framework (i.e., Report Arena) to comparatively assess paired outputs from competing models on report generation tasks.
-This approach, analogous to Chatbot Arena's methodology~\cite{chiang2024chatbot}, enables systematic quality ranking through LLM-mediated pairwise comparisons; Benchmarking results position \oursreasoning in first place, followed sequentially by LLaVA-Rad~\cite{zambrano2025clinically}, \ours, and MedGemma models.
-(3) We carry out annotation by four domain experts who evaluate the reasoning processing across five key dimensions, i.e., \emph{Relevance}, \emph{Correctness}, \emph{Completeness}, \emph{Grounded Preference}, and \emph{Overall Preference}.
-Evaluation results demonstrate that \oursreasoning generally outperforms Qwen2.5-VL-7B in reasoning quality and is strongly preferred by medical experts.
+We have three key observations from the experiment results: